-The Masters of Science degree in Geoscience is designed to prepare students for a broad range of challenging careers in government service, private consulting, and industry.
+The Master of Science degree in Geoscience is designed to prepare students for a broad range of challenging careers in government service, private consulting, and industry.
 This thesis-based degree program also serves as a stepping-stone for those students who wish to pursue further graduate studies at the Doctoral level.
-Working closely with their advisor, students focus on original research in one of several areas of specialization, including: petrology, volcanology, economic geology, structural geology, sedimentology, geochemistry, hydrology, soil science, climate change, petroleum geology, and paleontology.
+Working closely with their advisor, students focus on original research in one of several areas of specialization, including: petrology, volcanology, economic geology, structural geology, sedimentary geology, geochemistry, hydrology, soil science, climate change, petroleum geology, and paleontology.
 Students are expected to develop original research suitable for submission to a refereed scientific journal.
 Students are expected to have strong content knowledge in their area of emphasis, which is tested during the culminating defense of their thesis research.

 - Demonstrate an understanding and appreciation for scientific inquiry/scientific method.

 - Demonstrate the ability to define a research problem by identifying questions and formulating tests of hypotheses.

 - Demonstrate the ability to search existing scientific literature for work relevant to a specific problem.

 - Demonstrate the ability to execute problem-specific skills at an advanced level.

 - Demonstrate the ability to design and carry out a substantial independent research project through to completion.

 - Demonstrate the ability to successfully present the results of a scientific inquiry in both oral and written formats.

 Master of Science - Geoscience